Patstrom/thesis-experiment/README.md

 Shows a grid of barplots where each plot shows the gadget-breaking properties of a strategy and sampling rate.
 Each bar represent a gadget and the y-value is the ratio of programs that gadget is present.
 The x-value is just an id and does not represent anything.

+#### sched_perf.tex
+A latex-formatted table showing the cost of the schedule strategy compared to the LLVM cost.